Isoquinoline

-Isoquinoline is a heterocyclic aromatic organic compound.
+Isoquinoline is an individual chemical specimen - a heterocyclic aromatic organic compound - as well as the name of a family of many thousands of natural plant alkaloids, any one of which might be referred to as "an isoquinoline".
 It is a structural isomer of quinoline.
 Isoquinoline and quinoline are benzopyridines, which are composed of a benzene ring fused to a pyridine ring.
 In a broader sense, the term isoquinoline is used to make reference to isoquinoline derivatives.
-1-Benzylisoquinoline is the structural backbone in naturally occurring alkaloids including papaverine.
+1-Benzylisoquinoline is the structural backbone in many naturally occurring alkaloids such as papaverine.
 The isoquinoline ring in these natural compound derives from the aromatic amino acid tyrosine.

 Properties

 Isoquinoline is a colorless hygroscopic liquid at temperatures above its melting point with a penetrating, unpleasant odor.
 Impure samples can appear brownish, as is typical for nitrogen heterocycles.
-It crystallizes in platelets that have a low solubility in water but dissolve well in ethanol, acetone, diethyl ether, carbon disulfide, and other common organic solvents.
+It crystallizes in form of platelets that have a low solubility in water but dissolve well in ethanol, acetone, diethyl ether, carbon disulfide, and other common organic solvents.
 It is also soluble in dilute acids as the protonated derivative.

 Being an analog of pyridine, isoquinoline is a weak base, with a pKa of 5.14.
 It protonates to form salts upon treatment with strong acids, such as HCl.
 It forms adducts with Lewis acids, such as BF3.